PBearson/ESP32_Secure_Boot_Tutorial/README.md

 espsecure.py generate_signing_key secure_boot_signing_key.pem
 ```

-The build system will
-- append the public key component of the signing key to the software bootloader, and
-- calculate the secure bootloader key.

 **CAUTION: The secure boot signing key is needed every time you want to upload a new firmware.
 Make sure not to lose it.**

 ## 4. Build bootloader